Inari-Whitebear/jsGConstruct/README.md

 * [Working?]
 Simple, but working, level loading and saving.
 (No layers/signs/npcs/links)
 * [WIP] Basic UI working
 * [WIP] Fix crude bugs
-* [ToDo] Ask for Graal folder to load images from there
+* [99%] Ask for Graal folder to load images from there
 * [ToDo] Add proper documentation on how to run it

 ### 0.1.2